AMartins87/games_exclusives/README.md

 # **SEARCH ENGINE OPTIMISATION**

-To find the relevant keywords for this website I made the following searches on Google, Word Tracker...and selected keywords which would be important to the customers and added them in the meta tag.
+To find the relevant keywords for this project I made searches on [Wordtracker](https://www.wordtracker.com/), [ahrefs](https://ahrefs.com/free-seo-tools) and [Game shop website](https://www.game.co.uk/), and selected keywords which would be important to customers, and added them in the meta tag section of my base.html

-![screenshot]

-- Keywords
-- Long-tail keywords

 # BUGS